Faculty Travel Awards

 The application requires the following information:

-- Name, faculty rank, department, AHC school/college of the applicant faculty member;
+- Name, faculty rank, department, health sciences school/college of the applicant faculty member;

 - If you are applying to bring an international collaborator to campus: a brief bio of that individual, including name, faculty rank, institution and department/unit, and other helpful information related to their background/area of expertise and the potential collaboration;